-Posted in copy writing, Digital Marketing, marketing strategy, website optimization
+Posted in Digital Marketing, marketing strategy, strategy, website optimization

 Tagged advertising, conversion, cpm, Digital Marketing, impressions, marketing, post-digital, PPC, sales

 I’ve been working with entrepreneurs through Endeavor for a little over five years now; and I have noticed a definite trend with a number of entrepreneurs.
 There seems to be a default level of comfort that a number of new entrepreneurs and definitely serial entrepreneurs seem to fall back on.

 The last few articles I have written have all focused exclusively on the factors which influence culture.
 This is critically important for any business to understand; whether you are an entrepreneur starting to expand; or a multidimensional business battling to get everyone pulling in the same direction.
 Culture is what keeps your business on track.
 This is not at the cost of strategy or marketing execution and good sales service; but rather at the behest of it!

 Tagged collaboration, culture, environment, heirarchy, layout, office layout, physical space, space

 Entrepreneurs are often very consumed with their product and the way their product is perceived in the market.
 They default to business metrics and market penetration as metrics for their business success; which is absolutely right.
 There is often one metric which is over looked; and that is “culture”.